About Attorney Kevin Murphy

 Awards & Recognitions

-Kevin is the Immediate Past Chair of the North Carolina Advocates for Justice’s Employment Law Section and has been named to the 2018, 2019 and 2020 Super Lawyers’ Rising Stars lists.
+Kevin is the Current Chair of the Mecklenburg County Bar’s Labor & Employment Section and a past Chair of the North Carolina Advocates for Justice’s Employment Law Section.
+Kevin has been named to the 2018-2024 Super Lawyers’ Rising Stars lists and he received Best Lawyers in America recognition from 2021 through 2024.
 Kevin has an Avvo Rating of 10.0—the highest rating available from AVVO.
-Kevin earned a Client’s Choice Award for 2018 from AVVO.* Kevin has also been selected by his peers as a member of North Carolina’s 2018 Legal Elite in Business North Carolina Magazine.
+Kevin has also been selected by his peers as a member of North Carolina’s Legal Elite in Business North Carolina Magazine from 2018-2023.

 Kevin handles pro bono matters for North Carolina Legal Aid and for the Western District of North Carolina’s Pro Se Settlement Assistant Program.